odoo/documentation/sales/amazon_connector/apply.rst

   customer name, street address, billing address) is required.**

   ► If you did not apply for the *Merchant Fulfilled Shipping* function:
-    | - Generation of customer invoices
+    Generation of customer invoices.

   ► If you applied for the *Merchant Fulfilled Shipping* function:
-    | - Generation of delivery orders
+    Generation of delivery orders and customer invoices.
-    | - Generation of customer invoices

 - **List all outside parties with whom your organization shares Amazon Information (e.g. information exposed by Amazon through Amazon MWS, Seller Central, or Amazon's public-facing websites) and